Understanding Student Loans

 Here at Golden Law Group, we have over two decades of experience helping people with their student loan debt.
 We can help you understand your options, file for bankruptcy if necessary, and represent you in court if necessary.
 We offer free initial consultations, so please don’t hesitate to contact us to discuss your situation.

 If you choose to file for Chapter 13 bankruptcy, you can organize the student loans you owe into a consolidated repayment plan.
 Your plan can be paid over the next three to five years.
 For many struggling debtors, this may help to reduce the pressure of regular payments on your loans.

 Putting your student debt into a repayment plan can also help you to reduce the costs of penalties and interest that would accumulate over the normal length of the debt.
 Without accruing interest, you could save thousands of dollars!
 Using this approach, you can ultimately set yourself up for the best possible recovery after a financial setback.

-One exception to the rule of not discharging student loans exists.
+There is an exception that exists regarding the rule of not discharging student loans.
 If you can demonstrate that it would be an undue hardship to pay your debts, then you may be able to get them discharged.